MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 ## 8. Create your own configuration files

-By default, Dev Proxy uses the `devproxyrc.json` file in the Dev Proxy installation folder for it's configuration settings.
+By default, Dev Proxy uses the `devproxyrc.json` file in the Dev Proxy installation folder for its configuration settings.
 You can create your own configuration files.

 Let's consider that you want to store a configuration file in the project folder for your app, so you can share the configuration settings with the rest of your team.